daffainfo/ctf-writeup/WxMCTF 2023/README.md

 # WxMCTF 2023
 CTF writeup for The WxMCTF 2023.
-I took part in this CTF competition with the my friend, @dRe and got 16th place out of 245 teams
+I took part in this CTF competition with my friend, @dRe and secured the 16th place out of 245 teams

 | Category | Challenge |
 | --- | --- |